aniramirez2/unirede.Api/readme.md

 Mongo:

 Create a database called unirede_test
-Create a collection caled Users
+Create a collection called Users

 By postman: